• Skip to content

 Treatment, therapies and supports for language delays and language disorders

-Speech pathologists help children with speech and language problems.
+Speech pathologists help children with speech and language delay or difficulties.
 They might recommend individual or group programs that build language skills.
-They might also help children develop other ways to communicate, like pictures or picture boards, key word signing or speech generating devices.
+They might also help children develop other ways to communicate, like gestures, pictures or picture boards, Key Word Sign or speech-generating devices.

 Find out more